Deploying at scale¶

 Advanced deployment scenarios¶

-REANA infrastructure services are critical for the platform to properly work, therefore it is a good technique to deploy them in dedicated nodes different from ones used to run user workflows.
+REANA infrastructure services are critical for the platform to properly work, therefore it is a good technique to deploy them in dedicated nodes different from ones used to run user workflows and user jobs.
 To achieve this:

 1. Create a multi-node Kubernetes cluster and check your nodes: